igniterealtime/Smack/documentation/providers.md

 There are many more IQ types and extensions that are part of XMPP standards, and of course an endless number that can be added as custom extensions.
 To support this, an extensible parsing mechanism is provided via Smack and user build providers.

 Whenever a packet extension is found in a packet, parsing will be passed to the correct provider.
-Each provider must implement the PacketExtensionProvider interface.
+Each provider must extend the ExtensionElementProvider abstract class.
 Each extension provider is responsible for parsing the raw XML stream, via the [XML Pull Parser](http://www.xmlpull.org/), to contruct an object.